maxvfischer/DIY-CNC-machine/README.md

 #### Attach bearings to carriage

-Before attaching the carriage to the bridge beams, two KFL08 rod bearing were attached on the top and the bottom of the carriage using 20 mm M5 bolts and M5 locknuts.
+Before attaching the carriage to the bridge beams, two KFL08 rod bearings were attached on the top and the bottom of the carriage (inside) using 20 mm M5 screws and M5 locknuts.
+A tip is to temporarily use the acme rod (used in an upcoming step) to vertically align the two bearings.

 ![assemble_carriage_1](./images/build/frame/assemble_carriage_1.jpg)